-If there is a loss of capital, the board of directors immediately has to summon a shareholders' meeting to inform shareholders about the financial state of the company and suggest restructuring measures for them to decide on.
-If there is a substantiated concern that the company might be over-indebted, the board of directors needs to have an interim balance sheet prepared and submitted to the auditors.
-If the interim balance sheet confirms that the liabilities of the company are neither covered on a going concern nor on a liquidation scenario basis, the board of directors has to notify the judge, a duty which the board cannot delegate.
-Such notification will usually lead to the opening of bankruptcy proceedings.
-Notification can only be avoided, if some creditors of the company agree to subordinate their claims behind those of all other creditors to an extent sufficient to compensate the negative equity as described above.
-Further, the Swiss Federal Supreme Court held that the board of directors may abstain from notifying the court, if immediate restructuring measures are available.
-The chances of restructuring must be tangible and delaying the notification of the court may not endanger the financial situation of company creditors.
+suggest restructuring measures for them to decide on.18 If there is a substantiated concern that the company might be over-indebted, the board of directors needs to have an interim balance sheet prepared and submitted to the auditors.
+If the interim balance sheet confirms that the liabilities of the company are neither covered on a going concern nor on a liquidation scenario basis, the board of directors must notify the judge, a duty which the board cannot delegate.19 Such notification will usually lead to the opening of bankruptcy proceedings.
+Notification can only be avoided if some creditors of the company agree to subordinate their claims behind those of all other creditors to an extent sufficient to compensate the negative equity20 as described above.
+Further, the Swiss Federal Supreme Court held that the board of directors may abstain from notifying the court if immediate restructuring measures are available.
+The chances of restructuring must be tangible and delaying the notification of the court may not endanger the financial situation of company creditors.21

 Taking timely action as described is a key component of the directors' duty to perform their tasks with due care.
 If they fail to do so, they risk becoming personally liable under Article 754 CO to anyone suffering losses (i.e., the company, shareholders and creditors), if an intentional or negligent breach of their duty of due care can be established.
-The relevant damage consists of the increase in the company's losses occurring between the point in time, in which the board learned about the situation of over-indebtedness (and failed to notify the bankruptcy judge) and the date on which the company is declared bankrupt.
-In a series of decisions, the Swiss Federal Court held that subordinated debts should be included in the calculation of the damage caused to a company in a director's liability claim as subordination does not constitute a waiver and thus not diminish the company's damage.
-This approach increases the liability exposure of directors, who try to keep the company alive by using the possibility of subordination rather than immediately filing for bankruptcy.
+The relevant damage consists of the increase in the company's losses occurring between the point in time at which the board learned about the situation of over-indebtedness (and failed to notify the bankruptcy judge) and the date on which the company is declared bankrupt.
+In a series of decisions, 22 the Swiss Federal Court held that subordinated debts should be included in the calculation of the damage caused to a company in a director's liability claim, as subordination does not constitute a waiver and thus not diminish the company's damage.
+This approach increases the liability exposure of directors who try to keep the company alive by using the possibility of subordination rather than immediately filing for bankruptcy.
 The decisions have thus been subjects to criticism, arguing that company law encourages subordination as a last attempt to save the company subsequently has to file for bankruptcy.